Riaz Shahid

-Riaz Shahid (1927 - 1 October 1972) was a Pakistani filmmaker, film writer, and a journalist.
+Riaz Shahid (1927 - 1 October 1972) was a Pakistani filmmaker, film writer, and journalist.

 Influenced by poet Habib Jalib, who would later become a friend, Shahid frequently engaged with political activists at socialist gatherings in Lahore, and his support for the Pan-Islamic causes of Palestine, Algeria, and Kashmir would be reflected in his filmography.

 Early life and education

 Riaz Shahid was born in 1927 in Quetta, British India.
 He belonged to an ethnic Kashmiri family.
 He was the father of a famous Pakistani film star Shaan Shahid.
 Shaan was only one year old, when his father died.
-His real name was Sheikh Riaz, but was called by his nickname Shahid.
+His real name was Sheikh Riaz, but became known by his nickname Shahid.
 He was educated at Islamia College, Lahore, Pakistan.

 Writing career

 Riaz lived in Lahore where he started his career as a journalist for the newspaper Chataan and later joined Faiz Ahmed Faiz's Lail-o-Nihar.

 He authored the Urdu novel Hazaar Dastaan (A Thousand Tales) in 1955, a social realist narrative set in post-Partition Lahore, addressing themes of poverty, inequality, and political disillusionment.
 After reading the novel, Faiz Ahmed Faiz convinced him to work in films.
 Though largely forgotten for decades, the novel was rediscovered and republished in 2024 by a group of literary scholars and activists, sparking renewed interest in Shahid’s contributions to literature.